Joecarnthief/odin-recipes/README.md

 README

 Purpose:
-A basic website that will include ingredient lists, instructions, projected costs and images of the food.
+A basic website that will include ingredient lists, instructions and images of the food.

 Rights: